ruilisi/rails-pangu/README.md

 * `DEVISE_JWT_SECRET_KEY`: You generate this by running `rails secret`
 * `DATABASE_URL`: Postgres database url for database connection (You can change this repo to use other databases or make a issue/PR about this)

+### jwt-blacklist in rails
+* Revoke jwt by blacklist in rails, the project default sets at most one login session per user per device type, you can change the settings by edit `payload`, `on_jwt_dispatch` method in user.rb and `revoke` methods in jwt_blacklist.rb